 Then on 24th May 2007, I was at Cyberview Lodge, a hotel in Cyberjaya, for a business lunch with executives from two Australian communications firms.
 At the inner grass courtyard of the hotel, a shiny golden brass plaque set on a small rock at the foot of a tree caught my attention.

 If the Zasmida Abu Samah whose name was engraved on the plaque was the same Zasmida Abu Samah my pen-friend, then it could only mean that she had left this world.

 If that is so, I could only offer her an al-Fatihah and doa to Allah that she found peace and forgiveness upon her return to Allah.
 “Return” in Malaysia language is “kembali”, the name I especially selected for my domain kembali.net

-In retrospect, the “eternal” word that she chose to pen at the back of the photograph might not be scary at all.
+In retrospect, the “eternal” word that she chose to pen at the back of the photograph was not so scary at all.
 Quite the reverse.
-I now think because of that photo and word my memory of her letters are still strong, and I make “doa” for her whenever I could.
+I now think because of that photo and word my memory of her letters are still strong, and I make “doa” (prayers) for her whenever I could.
 I am forever indebted to her, for her awesome English letters.
 In that sense she had chosen one of the best words there was, to write at the back of the picture.